ArjunGTX/facebook_login_clone/README.md

 # facebook_login_clone

-this is a demo clone of the new facebook login page. it is only a design and does not support form submission.
+this is a demo clone of the new facebook login page.
+It is only a design and it does not support form submission.